Ewicks/advanced-banking-system-proj-3/TESTING.md

 values = user_one_portfolio.calculate_crypto(a)
 ```

-- From here I used the split method to seperate the varaibles into their original state.
+- From here I used the split method to separate the variables into their original state.
 See this in the below image.

 ```python
 def calculate_crypto(self, crypto_info):